ONSdigital/eq-survey-runner-benchmark/README.md

 ---
 ## Dealing Hub Schemas

 Before you make a request file with a hub schema.
-You will need to add sections the hub is visible to in `required_completed_sections`
+You will need to add the sections to the `required_completed_sections` in the schema, for example:

 ```
     "questionnaire_flow": {